Polygence blog / Education and College Admissions

 [Your name]

-How to Approach the Georgetown Alumni Interview
+How Should I Approach the Georgetown Alumni Interview?

 I was so incredibly nervous for my interview.
 I was meeting the alumni interviewer at a local Panera Bread, and I probably looked stiff and uncomfortable.
 What I probably should’ve realized and researched going in was that this was meant to be a casual conversation!
 I guess I was so caught up in the rigor and demands of the college application process that I assumed that this was just another test of my abilities and qualifications for college.
 We talked about a variety of topics, such as academics, siblings/family, and if I had any questions for her about her Georgetown experience.